A Brief Guide To Mold In The Workplace

 Sick building syndrome and mold allergy symptoms are not isolated to office buildings.
 It can be a problem in any building large or small.
 Therefore, this OSHA article would be beneficial to anyone dealing with a mold problem in buildings of any size, including homes, schools, apartment buildings, dorms, warehouses, hotels, cruise ships, and athletic facilities.

-The article also offers some helpful, detailed advice on how to prevent mold as well as guidelines on how to properly conduct mold remediation clean-up and removal efforts.
+The article also offers some helpful, detailed advice on how to prevent mold as well as guidelines on how to properly conduct mold remediation clean-up and mold removal efforts.

 With regards to the remediation guidelines offered in this article, OSHA does a nice job of listing mold removal safety guidelines that are based on the size of the mold remediation project.

 It is interesting to note that OSHA strongly cautions against using toxic biocides.
-This is yet another reason why our non-toxic Endurance BioBarrier mold cleaner and preventative products are the right solution for mold remediation projects of any size.
+This is yet another reason why our non-toxic Endurance BioBarrier mold cleaner and mold preventative products are the right solution for mold remediation projects of any size.